aosabook/500lines/data-store/chapter.md

 This makes a huge different in practise, since looking through 4 billion entries would go from
 $log_2(2^32) = 32$ to $log_32(2^32) \approx 6.4$ lookups.
+Each lookup is a random access, which is incredibly expensive for hard disks with spinning platters.
+SSDs help with the latency, but the savings in I/O still stand.

 By default, values are stored by ``ValueRef`` which expects bytes as values